20 DIY Outdoor Wedding Decorations

 Accommodate for the Weather

 Build this simple seating/planter/arbor project to create a quiet, private space in your yard or on a deck for your wedding guests to sit and relax.
-It provides shade and comfort as well as a welcome screen from neighbors.
+This garden wedding decoration provides shade and comfort as well as a welcome screen from neighbors.
 You can install it on an existing patio or build it on your deck.
 Best of all, this arbor seating project is a great addition to any yard long after your backyard wedding is over.

 Use Your Resources Wisely

-If your wedding is on a tight budget, a simple but elegant DIY idea is to visit your local thrift and antique stores to gather glass vases and candles.
+If your wedding is on a tight budget, to get simple but elegant DIY wedding decorations, visit your local thrift and antique stores to gather glass vases and candles.
 Use your thrifty finds to decorate your wedding reception tables and your DIY photo booth.
 Be sure to look for items with varying heights and widths to add more dimension to your tabletops.

 Marquee letters are a beautiful addition to any wedding but they can be super expensive to rent, so why not make your own?
 These lights will add ambiance to your reception after the sunsets and are a perfect location for guests to take fun photos.
 Plus, you’ll be able to keep them long after the wedding is over.
 Check out how to build similar L-O-V-E marquee letters here.